Dropping Domestic Violence Charges

 In a criminal domestic violence case, the alleged victim, referred to as the petitioner in the civil action, is not a party to the action.
 Rather, the government or the prosecutor files the charge and brings the case against the offender or the defendant in the criminal case.
 This means that if an alleged victim chooses to drop the domestic violence charges against someone, they could still face criminal prosecution.

 What are the Alleged Victim Requests in a Civil Action Case?

 In a civil matter, an alleged victim is requesting an order from the court called a civil protection order that can direct or prohibit the respondent from doing certain things.
 In general, it is for the petitioner’s protection, but the judge will specify what the respondent can and cannot do.

 For example, if a judge grants a petition for civil protection, the judge may order the respondent to refrain from the conduct committed or threatened against the petitioner; to participate in counseling; to avoid any contact with the petitioner; and to vacate a dwelling unit of the petitioner, even if the property is jointly owned.
 The judge can even award temporary custody or determine visitation rights for minor children of the parties.

-In a civil case where a petitioner is requesting a civil protection order, the petitioner can drop the case at any time.
+In a civil case where a petitioner is requesting a civil protection order, the petitioner can drop the domestic violence charges against the defendant at any time.